dsp/dsp.github.io/content/posts/2024-01-22-simple-phantom-types/index.md

 ```

-So, what's happening here?
+What is happening here?
 We define a generic type `Id<T>` to hold our value.
-We do not create multiple separate type.
-This means, we e can implement any method on `Id<T>` and it will be shared across all our IDs (for example `new`).
-How do we semantically separate them?
+Every method we implement on `Id<T>` will be available to all the instantiated types.
+We have less code-bloat and a more consistent view.
+But how do we semantically distinguish instantiated types?
 This is where [`std::marker::PhantomData`](https://doc.rust-lang.org/std/marker/struct.PhantomData.html) comes into play.

-We mark each type with a struct (any type here would work, but we use structs) during instantiation.
-So our group id becomes `Id<GroupIdMarker>`.
-This way, on a type-system level, each id is a unique type.
-But what does this `std::marker::PhantomData` do?

 ## Ghostly

+At the heart of this approach is the use of `std::marker::PhantomData` to tag our generic structure. _PhantomData enables us to associate one type with another at compile time, effectively creating distinct, instantiated types from the same generic template_.
+For instance, `Id<UserIdMarker>` and `Id<GroupIdMarker>` are treated as separate, distinct types by the Rust compiler, preventing any mix-ups between the two.
+Despite this, in the compiled binary, they are identical in terms of code and size.

-The key is that `std::marker::PhantomData` is purely a marker for the type system.
-It doesn't require runtime allocation and will not take any space in the structure.
-The structure will have the same size as the an `SomeId(u64)`.
-The phantom data is only there to hold the type.
-In some ways it can be thought of as a _tag_ on the structure at compile time.
+The beauty of PhantomData lies in its non-impact on runtime performance and memory.
+It doesn't require any runtime allocation, nor does it add any size to the structure.
+Therefore, a structure like `Id<SomeTypeMarker>` will have the same memory footprint as a simple `SomeId(u64)`.
+PhantomData's role is purely to maintain type information, enabling the creation of unique, type-safe identifiers.
+It's akin to a compile-time tag on the structure, ensuring type safety without runtime cost.

-While the initial implementation might be a bit more verbose, we gain some nice benefits:
+This method, while perhaps a bit more verbose initially, offers significant advantages:

-- Methods on `Id<T>` generalize to all our IDs.
+- Methods defined on `Id<T>` are applicable to all our ID types, providing a unified interface.
-- No code duplication.
+- It eliminates the need for duplicating code for each ID type.
-- We can still implement specific methods for a subtype, like `impl Id<GroupIdMarker> { ...}`.
+- It still allows for the implementation of specific methods for particular ID types, such as `impl Id<GroupIdMarker> { ...}`.

-Of course, there are some drawbacks.
-Phantom types are somewhat advanced and can be trickier to grasp for those unfamiliar with the concept.
+However, it's worth noting that working with phantom types can be more complex, especially for those new to the concept.
+They require a deeper understanding of Rust's type system but offer robust type safety in return.

 ## Generalization

-We can use any type as the inner type: `String`, `Uuid`, etc. Want to separate passwords from usernames in your code?
-Create phantom types like `type Username = Input<UsernameMarker>`, `type Password = Input<PasswordMarker>`, and so on.
+This approach is versatile.
+We can apply it virtually to any type, such as `String`, `Uuid`, and more.
+Imagine you need to separate passwords from usernames in your code?
+By creating nominal types such as `type Username = Input<UsernameMarker>` and `type Password = Input<PasswordMarker>` over a generic type `Input<T>` holding a PhantomData, you can clearly enforce the separation in your code.

 # Conclusion

-Rust's type system is incredibly powerful.
-We can leverage it to ensure, at the type system level, that we're using semantically correct types.
-Phantom types offer an elegant solution for creating these distinct types.
+Rust's type system is powerful.
+We can use it to enforce semantic correctness right at the type level.
+PhantomData is a neat little trick in our Rust toolbox, that allow us to create rich nominal types in our code.
+They are an effective strategy to write more robust and error-resistant code.